Illumina/agg/README.md

 We decompose MNPs and perform basic left-shifting/trimming of indels (taken from `bcftools norm` implementation).
 We currently do not decompose complex indels.

+All sites are currently treated as diploid, this is obviously wrong for male chrX, chrY and chrM.
+This can be fixed via [post-hoc processing](https://github.com/Illumina/agg/issues/1).